HopNgo/Shoe-Shop-Redux-Frontend/README.md

 # REACT/REDUX - SHOE SHOP E-COMMERCE - Building frontend for web Shoe-Shop-Redux-Frontend

-#### Shoe Shop is an e-commerce website used to sell brand shoes from around the world.
+#### Shoe Shop is an e-commerce website which sells brand shoes from around the world.

 ##### The website serves 2 audiences: Admin and Customer